kendayao/Note-Taker/README.md

 ## Usage

 The deployed application link will take you to the homepage.
 Click on get started to begin typing you notes.
+To begin writing your note, click on Note title to write the title of your note and then click on note text to write the contents of your note.
+Click on the save icon to save your note on the left side of the application.
+You can click on any saved note to edit the note and you can click on the delete icon in order to delete the note.

 ## License